Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Results and Discussion

 To corroborate that the peaks at 4.7~eV for \ce{Li+} and at 0.3~eV for \ce{I+} contain ions originating from Coulomb explosion of \ce{LiI}, we determined the covariance map for the radial momentum distributions of the \ce{Li+} and \ce{I+} ions~\cite{frasinski_covariance_2016,vallance_covariance-map_2021}.
 The covariance map is shown in \autoref{fig:Li_I_covariance}(a).
 The single, elongated covariance island observed shows a correlation between \ce{Li+} and \ce{I+} ions with radial momenta of around 75~$\text{amu}\cdot\text{km} / \text{s}$, corresponding to the ions in the kinetic energy distribution peaks at 4.7~eV for \ce{Li+} and 0.3~eV for \ce{I+}.
-Such even momentum sharing is consistent with Coulomb explosion of a diatomic molecule.
+Such even momentum sharing is consistent with two-body breakup of a diatomic molecule.
 We designate this fragmentation channel as channel A, and have annotated the peaks in $P(p_\text{r})$, \autoref{fig:images_distributions}(a3)--(b3), accordingly.
 As an additional test, we also determined the covariance map for the angular distributions of the \ce{Li+} and \ce{I+} ions in channel A, that is, with radial momenta between 30 and 95~$\text{amu}\cdot\text{km} / \text{s}$, see \autoref{fig:Li_I_covariance}(b).
-In the angular covariance map, there are two diagonal lines centered at $\theta_2 = \theta_1 \pm 180\degree$ and peaking at $0\degree/360\degree$ and $180\degree$ ($\theta$ is defined in \autoref{fig:images_distributions}(a1)).
-The former observation shows that the \ce{Li+} and \ce{I+} ions in channel A are ejected back to back, consistent with fragmentation via Coulomb explosion.
-The latter observation reflects an anisotropy in the angular distribution of the two ion species, directly visible in both the 2D momentum images and the corresponding 3D images, \autoref{fig:images_distributions}(a1)--(a2), (b1)--(b2).
+In the angular covariance map, there are two diagonal lines centered at $\theta_2 = \theta_1 \pm 180\degree$ ($\theta$ is defined in \autoref{fig:images_distributions}(a1)) indicating that the \ce{Li+} and \ce{I+} ions in channel A are ejected back to back, consistent with a two-body breakup of \ce{LiI^{2+}}.
+Intensity maxima at $0\degree/360\degree$ and $180\degree$ reflects an anisotropy in the angular distribution of the two ion species, directly visible in both the 2D momentum images and the slices through the center of the corresponding 3D images, \autoref{fig:images_distributions}(a1)--(a2), (b1)--(b2).
 We ascribe the anisotropy to an alignment-dependent double ionization probability peaking when the internuclear axis of a \ce{LiI} molecule is parallel to the polarization direction of the laser pulse.
 This phenomenon, observed for many other molecules, is often referred to as geometric alignment~\cite{posthumus_dynamics_2004}.
 We note that there is an angle-dependent width of the covariance lines.
 This is due to the velocity spread of the \ce{LiI} molecules in the effusive beam.
 It could be avoided if the \ce{LiI} molecules instead were delivered in a supersonic beam with a narrow velocity distribution, in which case the covariance lines would get a width of $\sim 1\degree$ as observed previously for Coulomb explosion of e.g. \ce{I2} molecules~\cite{shepperson_strongly_2017}.